harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 title: A brief history of bundling
 ---

-# To Laravel Vite and Beyond
+# To Vite and Beyond

 ## <div class="mt-10 text-2xl text-gray-300">A brief history of building frontend <br> and what the future holds</div>